Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

 20 10 200 undefined
 ```

-If the key is not found in the object the variable will be assigned to undefined.
-Sometimes the key might not be in the object, in that case we can give a default value during declaration.
-See the example.
+If the key is not found in the object, the corresponding variable will be assigned the value undefined.
+In cases where the key might not be present in the object, a default value can be provided during declaration.
+See the example below

 ```js
 const rectangle = {